lap-top/folio/README.md

 # Folio
-a sad old folio which I do not like.
+a sad old folio concept which I do not like.